Cohomogeneity one manifolds with quasipositive curvature: Cohomogeneity one manifolds

-We now proceed with some conclusions from the above lemma (cf. \cite{gwz}).
-Note, that not both $l_\pm =0$.
-If both normal bundles to $G/K^\pm$ are trivial, then $M$ is an $\bb S^1$-bundle.
-If one of $B_\pm$, say $B_+$ has non trivial normal bundle, the twofold cover $G/H \to G/K^+$ gives rise to a twofold cover $M^\prime \to M$ with group diagram $H \subset \lbrace K^-, w^+K^-w^+\rbrace \subset G$.
-Now we are either in the first situation or can repeat the argument indefinitely, contradicting, that $\pi_1(M)$ is finite.
-If both $l_\pm>0$, then $G/H$ is connected and hence $G$ and $G_0$ have the same orbits and the same Weyl group.
-If $l_- =0$ and $l_+>0$, then $G/K^-$ is connected.
-Since $G/H$ is then a sphere bundle over $B_-$, the principal orbit $G/H$ has at most two components, which implies (\cite{gwz}, (1.5)): \begin{lem} The Weyl group of $G_0$ has at most index $2$ in the Weyl group of $G$. \end{lem} We proceed by assuming that $M$ is simply connected.
-Then the above covering argument implies, that there are no exceptional orbits.
-If both $l_\pm\ge 2$, then all orbits are simply connected and all isotropy groups are connected.
-If $l_-=1$ and $l_+ \ge 2$, then $K^-$ is connected and $G/H$ is a circle bundle over $G/K^-$, which implies, that $\pi_1(G/H)$ is cyclic and hence also $H/H_0 \cong K/K_0$.
-This implies \begin{lem}[Lemma 1.6, \cite{gwz}] Assume $G$ acts by cohomogeneity one with $M$ simply connected and $G$ connected.
-Then: \begin{enumerate}[label = (\alph*), topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item There are no exceptional orbits. \item If both $l_\pm\ge2$, then $K^\pm$ and $H$ are connected. \item If $l_- =1$, and $l_+\ge 2$, then $K^- = H \cdot S^1=H_0\cdot S^1$, $H=H_0\cdot \bb Z_k$ and $K^+ = K_0^+\cdot \bb Z_k$. \end{enumerate} \end{lem} Coverings of Cohomogeneity one manifolds can be obtained by adding components to the isotropy groups in a suitable way (see \cite{gwz}, Lemma 1.7) or if both non principal isotropy groups are conjugate to each other by an order two element in $N(H)/H$.\\
+We now proceed with some conclusions from the above lemma (cf. \cite{gwz}). \begin{lem}[\cite{gwz}, (1.5)] $M$ has at most one exceptional orbit and the Weyl group of $G_0$ has at most index $2$ in the Weyl group of $G$. \end{lem} \begin{lem}[\cite{gwz}, Lemma 1.6] Assume $G$ acts by cohomogeneity one with $M$ simply connected and $G$ connected.
+Then: \begin{enumerate}[label = (\alph*), topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item There are no exceptional orbits. \item If both $l_\pm\ge2$, then $K^\pm$ and $H$ are connected. \item If $l_- =1$, and $l_+\ge 2$, then $K^- = H \cdot S^1=H_0\cdot S^1$, $H=H_0\cdot \bb Z_k$ and $K^+ = K_0^+\cdot \bb Z_k$. \end{enumerate} \end{lem} Coverings of cohomogeneity one manifolds can be obtained by adding components to the isotropy groups in a suitable way (see \cite{gwz}, Lemma 1.7) or if both non principal isotropy groups are conjugate to each other by an order two element in $N(H)/H$.\\

-We will now shortly investigate fixed point components of subactions.
+We will now take at look at fixed point components of subactions.
 Let $L \subset K^\pm$ be a subgroup, that is not conjugated to any subgroup of $H$.
 Then no component of the fixed point set $M^L$ intersects the regular part.
 Hence all components of $M^L$ are contained in some singular orbit and are therefore homogeneous.
 The component containing $p_\pm$ is equal to $N(L)_0/(N(L)_0 \cap K^\pm)$.
 This is in particular useful, if $K^\pm$ contains a central involution of $G$, that is not contained in $H$, since then $G/K^\pm$ is a fixed point component of $\iota$.